tytydraco/yessleep/out/At_the_edge_of_Society_we_still_meet_with_our_bosses_Part_Three.md

 He said yes.
 \---

 When Ron returned from his authorized vacation days, Cullen did not ask to be let into Ron’s office.
-He did not ask for permission to put the note from the tube on his desk, sit down, and ask him what the hell it meant.
+He did not ask for permission to put the note and the photo from the tube on his desk, sit down, and ask him what the hell it meant.

 “It means we’re getting an inspection.”
 Ron answered, smoothly despite his half-burnt tone.